 Apple Oxidation Experiment Worksheets

 Lab sheets are great for elementary and middle school aged kids.
-Young children including kindergartners will benefit from recording observations without filling out the worksheet.
+Young children can simply discuss the changes you see.

 There is also a guided version of the worksheet available for download as well.
 This version has some of the parts filled out for your child.